LSSTDESC/CLMM/CONTRIBUTING.md

 NOTE: We have had several branches that have exploded in commit number.
 If you are merging a branch and it has more than ~20 commits, strongly recommend using the "Squash and Merge" option for merging a branch.

+## Steps to merging a pull request

+To ensure consistency between our code and documentation, we need to take care of a couple of more things after accepting a review on a PR into master.

+1. Change the version number of the code located in `clmm/__init__.py`, commit the change to the branch, and push.
+If you are unsure of how you should change the version number, don't hesitate to ask!

+We use [semantic versioning](https://semver.org/), X.Y.Z..
+If the PR makes a small change, such as a bug fix, documentation updates, style changes, etc., increment Z. If the PR adds a new feature, such as adding support for a new profile, increment Y (and reset Z to 0).
+If a PR adds a feature or makes a change that breaks the old API, increment X (and reset Y and Z to 0).
+After the first tagged release of CLMM, anything that is a candidate to increment X should be extensively discussed beforehand.

+2. "Squash and Merge" the pull request into master.
+It asks for a squashed commit message.
+This should be descriptive of the feature or bug resolved in the PR and should be pre-prended by a [conventional commit scope](https://www.conventionalcommits.org/).

+Please choose from `fix:`, `feat:`, `build:`, `chore:`, `ci:`, `docs:`, `style:`, `refactor:`, `perf:`, `test:`.
+If this commit breaks the previous API, add an explanation mark (for example, `fix!:`).
+Definitions of each scope can be found at the above link.

+Note: `fix:` should correspond to version changes to Y. The rest of the scopes above should be version changes to Z.

+3. Update the public documentation.

+This is easy!
+On your local computer just `git checkout publish-docs` to access the branch that hosts the compiled documentation.
+Next, from the main CLMM directory (the one that contains `setup.py`) run `./publish_docs` and it does all of the work for you!

 ## Additional resources

 Here's a list of additional resources which you may find helpful in navigating git for the first time.